 BIM models serve as well-organized and comprehensible data banks for AEC consultants.
 And, fire safety engineers are also onboarded in this process and can avail of the same quality building information.

 This will help them assess if the design has compatibility with fire safety systems and defense mechanisms.
 FPS engineers can then devise their fire safety plans according to the context at hand.

 Design detailing and practical benefits of BIM for fires safety layouts

 The FineMEP set of tools in BIM allow for specification and detail drawing of building services layouts.
 Within this set, FineFIRE helps to detail the fire services systems in a building.
-With this option, BIM provides a workspace look-alike of AutoCAD and two-dimensional layouts of the fire system can be used as a base on which the fire services can be visualised and sequenced.
+With this option, BIM provides a workspace look-alike of AutoCAD and two-dimensional layouts of the fire system can be used as a base on which the fire services can be visualized and sequenced.

-FineFIRE, therefore, helps to make construction details and bills of materials for pipings, sprinklers, the pressure of water flow, water tanks, etc. Complete construction detailing of the fire services helps engineers calculate the pump types, flow of water per second, the area covered by a sprinkler, friction losses and more, and chart-out performance graphs of the design proposed.
+FineFIRE, therefore, helps to make construction details and bills of materials for pipings, sprinklers, the pressure of water flow, water tanks, etc. Complete construction detailing of the fire services helps engineers calculate the pump types, flow of water per second, the area covered by a sprinkler, friction losses, and more, and chart-out performance graphs of the design proposed.
 Such calculations help to align our proposals with the standards as demanded by development rules and regulations.

 Detection and resolution of fire safety system clashes with MEP services